kanecain1981/SANS_Index_Helper_Tool/README.md

 $ python sans_index_generator.py
 ```
 ## Purpose
-From experience, I've noticed that a GIAC index needs to be light and easy to use.
+From experience, I have noticed that a GIAC index needs to be light and easy to use.
 On average, you will have 1:00-2:00 minutes to answer each question on the tests.
 This tool allows you to create a basic index that is more than sufficient for use.
 An index that is too verbose can lead to longer lookup times resulting in test time loss.
 Nothing replaces knowing the material, but a good index can allow you to quickly search for information if needed.
-On start, the tool will prompt you for the current book that you're studying.
+On start, the tool will prompt you for the current book that you are studying.
 This will mark each new entry with a book number.
 If you want to designate a new book, exit out of the script and re-open, specifying the new book.
 This will prevent you from having to type the book number for all 200 pages of a SANS book (trust me, typing '560.1' 200 times gets old).
 ## Instructions
 ```
 -----------------------------------------------------------------------